|Applies To||All RSA Products|

 - Send an email to the support engineer

-- Attach the files directly to your RSA Support Case in the My RSA Case Management portal within RSA Link.
+- Attach the files directly to your RSA Support Case in the Case Management portal within RSA Link

 - Upload to the RSA SFTP (Secure File Transfer Protocol) site